hannaklh/java-api-counter-workshop/README.md

 ## Exercise

-In your pair, find some other jokes, change the code so that you have multiple jokes stored and then when you access the endpoint, a random joke is chosen and that is the one which is returned to the browser.
+In your pairs, find some other jokes, change the code so that you have multiple jokes stored and then when you access the endpoint, a random joke is chosen and that is the one which is returned to the browser.
 Paste your code into the #code-examples channel.

 Extension: How can you test code which has an element of randomness?